 Support - Total number of submissions - 173 171.
 In favour As a business owner and tenant in the Leederville precinct, we provide qualified support for the major land transaction.
-Our business work local Government's undertaking precinct structure planning.
-We have had to good fortune of working on some relatively high profile precin Canning Bridge Structure Plan and the South Perth Activity Centre Structure Plan.
-Most structure plans result in a long term transition of a neighbourhood; often resulting in some teething problems as lower scale residenti transitions; 20-storey buildings next to one-storey character cottages are observed and create much frisson in these changing places.
-Not to house many more people in highly serviced and amenable places drives our business philosophy.
-We avoid all greenfield development projects that underpin continued carbonisation of the planet.
+Our business works across the state with local Government's undertaking precinct structure planning.
+We have had to good fortune of working on some relatively high profile precincts including the Canning Bridge Structure Plan and the South Perth Activity Centre Structure Plan.
+Most structure plans result in a long term transition of a neighbourhood; often resulting in some teething problems as lower scale residential development transitions; 20-storey buildings next to one-storey character cottages are observed and create much frisson in these changing places.
+Notwithstanding, the need to house many more people in highly serviced and amenable places drives our business philosophy.
+We avoid all greenfield development, and do not work on projects that underpin continued carbonisation of the planet.
 Rarely is there an opportunity to provide for additional growth and development in a place so wholly able to deliver it with very limited impact.
 Leederville is the perfect opportunity to do so, and we absolutely express our support for the proposal in principle.
 We support the business plan, although would like to see the City and the developer commit to some other outcomes, which will benefit businesses in Leederville in both the short and long term (set out in the Summary of Submissions Comments table below).
-17 17 We are thoroughly excited by the opportunity for further activation of the Town Centre that is offered through the Leederville Carparks Redevelopment and believe a great outcome can be achieved for all.
+172. 173.
+We are thoroughly excited by the opportunity for further activation of the Town Centre that is offered through the Leederville Carparks Redevelopment and believe a great outcome can be achieved for all.
 As owners of key retail tenancy on the corner of Oxford Street and Vincent Street, we want to ensure any redevelopment has a high level of consideration to existing uses and to the greater Town Centre itself, ensuring its ongoing viability and vibrancy.
 In reviewing the Business Plan and associated vision document, we are confident that a functional, complementary and high-quality design outcome will be achieved.
 Furthermore, with Hesperia's development experience and ownership interests in the area, we believe they are best placed to deliver this outcome.
 We are fully supportive of the proposed transaction occurring to facilitate the Leederville Carparks Redevelopment and look forward to working with Hesperia and the City to realise this unique opportunity for the Town Centre.